kmedian/korr/README.md

 Utility functions

+* [confusion](https://github.com/kmedian/korr/blob/master/examples/confusion.ipynb) -- Confusion matrix.
+Required for Matthews correlation (mcc) and is a bitter faster than sklearn's

+Parameter Stability

+* [bootcorr](https://github.com/kmedian/korr/blob/master/examples/bootcorr.ipynb) -- Estimate multiple correlation matrices based on bootstrapped samples.
+From there you can assess how stable correlation estimates are (how sensitive against in-sample variation).
+For example, stable estimates are good candidates for modeling, and unstable correlation pairs are good candidates for P-hacking and non-reproducibility.

+Variable Selection, Search Functions

+* [mincorr](https://github.com/kmedian/korr/blob/master/examples/mincorr.ipynb) -- From all estimated correlation pairs, pick a given `n=3,5,..` of variables with low and insignificant correlations among each other.
+(See [binsel](https://github.com/kmedian/binsel) package for an application.)
 * `find_best` -- Find the N "best", i.e. high and most significant, correlations
 * `find_worst` -- Find the N "worst", i.e. insignificant/random and low, correlations
 * [find_unrelated](https://github.com/kmedian/korr/blob/master/examples/find_unrelated.ipynb) -- Return variable indicies of unrelated pairs (in terms of insignificant p-value)
-* [confusion](https://github.com/kmedian/korr/blob/master/examples/confusion.ipynb) -- Confusion matrix.
-Required for Matthews correlation (mcc) and is a bitter faster than sklearn's

 ## Commands
 * Check syntax: `flake8 --ignore=F401`